awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-metrics.md

    kubectl apply -f cwagent-daemonset.yaml
    ```

-1. Validate that the agent is deployed by running the following command:
+1. Validate that the agent is deployed by running the following command\.

    ```
    kubectl get pods -n amazon-cloudwatch